 RCC has been working very closely with all the governments in the region and relevant regional cooperation mechanisms.
-Its work has been guided by the Statute, triennial strategies and work programmes (SWP), and the SEE 2020 Strategy, addressing the needs of SEE in economic and social development, energy and infrastructure, justice and home affairs, security cooperation, and building institutional and human capital.
+Its work has been guided by the Statute and triennial strategies and work programmes (SWP) addressing the needs of SEE in economic and social development, energy and infrastructure, justice and home affairs, security cooperation, and building institutional and human capital.

 In time, RCC agenda has shifted to a more focused and result-oriented interventions in a restricted number of areas.
 Over the next three years RCC will continue to work to reduce – and where possible remove – the obstacles to increased mobility, enhanced connectivity and improved competitiveness in SEE, while also contributing to better governance, improved functioning of the rule of law and enhanced security in the region.

 The RCC has 46 participants.
 The organisation, headed by the Secretary General, Majlinda Bregu, is financed by the European Union and its SEE and other Board participants.
 It has a Secretariat based in Sarajevo, and a Liaison Office in Brussels.